 Epilogue: Distant place and time, show the original MC going back to the send off place to get her memories back.

 Discuss who the clone is.
-Is she Jennifer 1, or two, or her own person.
+Is she Jada 1, or two, or her own person.

-Original Jennifer died in womb, but Earth Jennifer was a clone.
+Original Jada died in womb, but Earth Jada was a clone.

 Father discusses with clone daughter and says that because he chose to bring her into existence, she’s legitimate.
 Smash a rose or object she treasures and ask her why that combination of molecules was more precious.
 It’s because of the meaning that was inserted into it.